influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 This can be due to the "eventually consistent" nature of data stored in InfluxDB Enterprise clusters or due to missing or unreachable shards.
-The anti-entropy (AE) service ensures that each data node has all the shards it needs according to the metastore and that all shards in a shard group are consistent.
+The anti-entropy (AE) service ensures that each data node has all the shards it owns according to the metastore and that all shards in a shard group are consistent.
 Missing shards are automatically repaired without operator intervention while out-of-sync shards can be manually queued for repair.
 This guide covers how AE works and some of the basic situations where it takes effect.